Culture of Gjakova: Handcrafts

 Another craft linked closely with the one of tailoring was the one of embroidery ("kazaz") that was characteristic for Gjakova's craftsmanship.
 Silk was also produced, which were used to make weaved fabrics linen and fine elegant shirts.
-Gjakova embroiders were very known for the quality of their luxury products that were sent to markets of Prishtina, Skopje, Manastir, etc.
+Gjakova embroiders were very known for the quality of their luxury products that were sent to markets of Pristina, Skopje, Manastir, etc.

 It is said that in Gjakova there were about 150 shops for silk and embroidery production.